jtint24/set-theory/README.md

  -------|-------------|-------------
  `add(T e)` | void | Adds the argument to the set.
  `remove(T e)` | void | Removes the element from the set.
+ `toString()` | String | Returns a String formatted as a list of the elements of the set, seperated by commas, inside brackets

  ### The Complement Class